-Visual Basic has a very simple syntax the programming language is not case-sensitive, so something like Asim and asim are the same thing.
-The programming language is really for people new to the programming world, and VB is the place to start since it is simple.
-However if you're going to start to learn C++ or Java afterwards I highly recommend you start to learn C# before VB, but that is just my opinion.

-Go ahead and start a new VB Console Application and give it the name Syntax.
-You should see the following code:

-Module Module1 Sub Main() End Sub End Module

-Your code goes between the Sub Main() and End Sub.
-In VB lines does not end with a semi-colon or anything, unlike C# and most other languages, VB is kept simple!

-- Single line comments start with an apostrophe (‘)

-This time | Visual Basic has a very simple programming syntax the language is not case-sensitive, so something like Thecodingguys and are the same thing.
+Visual Basic has a very simple programming syntax the language is not case-sensitive, so something like Thecodingguys and are the same thing.
 The programming language is really for people new to the programming world, and VB is the place to start since it is simple.

 Go ahead and start a new VB Console Application and give it the name Syntax.
 You should see the following code:

 Module Module1 Sub Main() End Sub End Module

 Your code goes between the Sub Main() and End Sub.
 In VB lines does not end with a semi-colon or anything, unlike C# and most other languages, VB is kept simple!

 - Single line comments start with an apostrophe (‘)